ashutoshchauhan13/CodePlayground/README.md

 1. Currently grid boundry values (xCoordinateLimit and yCoordinateLimit) are hard coded, it should be passed through the arguments
 2. Write tests
 3. Clean up the Main.java class
+4. Store the LOST position on a persistence memory (file/cache/DB etc)
-4. Further de-coupling of the classes
+5. Further de-coupling of the classes